Cheer3142/INSTRU-SPURTEST/README.md

 # INSTRU-SPURTEST

-This is python script to implement spurious sub-harmonic test to check the Keysight instrument's performance.
+This is python script to implement spurious sub-harmonic test to measure the Keysight instrument's performance.

 (Use for Power Spectrum Analyser)